-Aim: This study examines the effect of transactional leadership on safety climate via employee wellbeing and transformational leadership among nurses during COVID-19 pandemic.

-Background: Exploration of the safety climate among nurses in COVID-19 pandemic has received little attention, but is of acute importance because of their potential effects on safety outcomes.
+Aim: This study examines the effect of transactional leadership on safety climate via employee well-being and transformational leadership among nurses during the COVID-19 pandemic.
+Background: Exploration of the safety climate among nurses during the COVID-19 pandemic has received little attention but is of acute importance because of its potential effects on safety outcomes.

-Methods: The data used for the study are obtained from self-reported surveys, originally collected by the 314 Pakistani nurses during COVID-19.
-Analysis of variance is used to identify the confounding variables of transactional leadership, transformational leadership and safety climate.
-Hierarchical linear regressions are used to explore moderating effects of transformational leadership on transactional leadership → employee well-being and effects of transformational leadership on employee well-being → safety climate.
+Methods: The data used for the study were obtained from self-reported surveys, originally collected from 314 Pakistani nurses during COVID-19.
+Analysis of variance is used to identify the confounding variables of transactional leadership, transformational leadership, and safety climate.
+Hierarchical linear regressions are used to explore the moderating effects of transformational leadership on transactional leadership \rightarrow employee well-being and the effects of transformational leadership on employee well-being \rightarrow safety climate.
 Based on social learning theory and social exchange theory, several hypotheses are established.

 Results: 2-factor structures have been found among transformational leadership (motivational leadership, inspirational leadership), transactional leadership (active leadership, contingent leadership), and safety climate (compliance with safety rules, occasional deviations), respectively.
-Analysis of variance indicates socioeconomic factors are related with transformational leadership, transactional leadership, employee well-being, and safety climate.
-Hierarchical linear regression shows that motivational leadership significantly moderate the relationship between contingent leadership and employee well-being (β =.161; p=0.19) when controlling for a variety of individual characteristics.
-There are negative significant Inspirational leadership×employee well-being for compliance with safety rules (β =-.299, p<.001) and positive significant motivational leadership×employee well-being for occasional deviations (β =.091, p=.047) when controlling for a variety of individual characteristics.
-Significant relationships between contingent leadership and compliance with safety rules (β =.152, p=.032), between active leadership and occasional deviations (β =.349, p<.001), between contingent leadership and occasional deviations (β =.422, p<.001) are found.
+Analysis of variance indicates socioeconomic factors are related to transformational leadership, transactional leadership, employee well-being, and safety climate.
+Hierarchical linear regression shows that motivational leadership significantly moderates the relationship between contingent leadership and employee well-being (β =.161; p=0.19) when controlling for a variety of individual characteristics.
+There are negative significant Inspirational leadership×employee well-being interactions for compliance with safety rules (β = -.299, p < .001) and positive significant motivational leadership×employee well-being interactions for occasional deviations (β = .091, p = .047) when controlling for a variety of individual characteristics.
+Significant relationships between contingent leadership and compliance with safety rules (β =.152, p =.032), between active leadership and occasional deviations (β =.349, p < .001), and between contingent leadership and occasional deviations (β =.422, p < .001) are found.

-Conclusions: This study identifies moderating mechanism of transformational leadership on the association between transactional leadership and employee well-being and between transactional leadership and safety climate.
+Conclusions: This study identifies the moderating mechanism of transformational leadership on the association between transactional leadership and employee well-being and between transactional leadership and safety climate.
 These findings highlight the importance of employee well-being in the relationship between transactional leadership and safety behaviors among nurses.
-Implications for Nursing Management: To increase staff nurses' safety climate, we suggest that nurse

-Implications for Nursing Management: To increase staff nurses' safety climate, we suggest that nurse managers contingent leadership styles and employee well-being could be improved.
-The nurse managers should consider their leadership style from the point of view of employee well-being.
-Nurse managers must address contingent leadership that affect employee well-being because this has an impact on safety climate.
+Implications for Nursing Management: To increase staff nurses' safety climate, we suggest that nurse managers' contingent leadership styles and employee well-being could be improved.
+Nurse managers should consider their leadership style from the point of view of employee well-being.
+Nurse managers must address contingent leadership that affects employee well-being because this has an impact on the safety climate.